earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-Without reflection on you would get an error like this:
+By the way, without reflection on you would get an error like this:

 ~~~{.bash caption=">_"}
 grpcurl -plaintext localhost:8080 describe
 Error: server does not support the reflection API
 ~~~

-`grpc_cli` which comes with grpc also can use the reflection api:
+And if you don't like `grpcurl` then `grpc_cli`, which comes with the grpc package, also can use the reflection api:

 ~~~{.bash caption=">_"}
 grpc_cli ls localhost:8080 -l